Skip to Main Content

 Patients whose aortic root needs replacing because of an aneurysm can experience better outcomes and improved quality of life, thanks to refinements over the last three decades in a complex technique that spares the heart’s aortic valve.

-Surgeons at The Texas Heart Institute and Baylor College Medicine have perfected the procedure, known as the valve-sparing aortic root replacement (VSARR).
+Surgeons at Baylor College Medicine have perfected the procedure, known as the valve-sparing aortic root replacement (VSARR).
 VSARR avoids the drawbacks of replacing the native valve with a bioprosthetic valve (which has limited durability) or a mechanical valve (which requires the patient to take blood thinners for life).

 In an article in Operative Techniques in Thoracic and Cardiovascular Surgery, aortic surgeons Drs.
 Ourania Preventza, Alice Le Huu, and Joseph Coselli describe their version of the VSARR technique, using a series of descriptions, hand-drawn illustrations, and intraoperative photographs to elaborate the procedure step by step.